 Apples are known for its excellent source of pectin and fibers.
 They are high in vitamin A and C and a good source of potassium, calcium, iron, phosphorus.

-When you eat an apple raw (not cooked) or drink of its fresh juices every day, you can expect to benefit from its numerous health benefits.
+When you eat a fresh raw apple, or include them in your daily fresh juices, you can expect to benefit from its numerous health benefits.